 You want to make sure you get a guinea pig home that is going to last and be easy to clean all the while providing enough space for your little guy to roam around in.
 Also, as time goes on your guinea pig will accumulate little extra things like a drip feeder or chew toy.

 Second up is bedding.
 There are a load of different types of bedding out there and you want to get something that is absorbent, warm and chemical free.
 Bedding is fortunately pretty cheap, and easily accessible.
 If you don’t want to buy a disposable material, get hold of fleece bedding.
 After each use you can wash them down and re-use them.
+If you would like to learn a bit more about bedding, check out this article here.

 Environmentally speaking, the fleece bedding is a much better option.
 As far as money saving in the long run goes, this is a much better option as well simply due to their reusability.